theicenet/theicenet-cryptography/README.md

 SignatureService rsaSignatureService;
 ```

+The @Qualifier is required even if one single `algorithm` is specified.

 If multiple `algorithms` are specified in the `application.yml`, then the signer for each specific `algorithm` can be injected by,

 ```java